DanielMartinez2/FreeCodeCamp2026-Python/README.md

 - algorithms and problem solving;
 - data structures;
 - error handling;
-- file and data processing.
+- data validation and processing.

 The topics evolve as I progress through the curriculum.